 Craft shops and discount stores have Christmas kits that contain all the bits and pieces you need to make something.
 A lot are suitable for primary school aged children in particular, and don't need a lot of time and expertise.
 Why not play some fun music while you're working together, and have some popcorn or other snacks to munch on?
 Video yourselves being crafty - you could star in your own Christmas movie tradition!

 For your teenage children you're going to have to 'up the ante' a bit.
 Simple 'stick and glue' craft kits would be embarrassing here - at least that's what they'll say.
 It may cost more, but there are ways of keeping that bond between parent and young adult.
 Spend an afternoon together building the Lego© Death Star© or a Balsa wood airplane.
-For those into jewelry, you can also find kits for making your own - we even have some in our store!
+For those into jewelry, you can also find kits for making your own.
 Can't cook?
 Grab a packet mix and get baking with your teen!

 Don't overlook the fabulous memories to be made by going out to one of their favourite spots.
 It doesn't have to cost much - enjoy a trip to the playground, a picnic in the Gardens, a swim at the beach or a walk in the rainforest.
 Bring your phone but turn off the notifications!
 Use it to take photos and videos which you can cherish in the future.

 Make your 'family drive' to look at Christmas lights even more memorable.
 Vote on your favourite entries and give a candy cane to the winner to make their night!
 Finish up at Maccas for a late night Sundae or have some special snacks prepared for when you arrive home.
 If Grandma lives nearby, stop in for a 'surprise' visit and she can have special treats ready for the kids.